 Why Do I Need a Wrongful Termination Lawyer?

-There are certain situations in which it is crucial that you contact an experienced Los Angeles employment lawyer right away.
+There are certain situations in which it is crucial that you contact an experienced wrongful termination lawyer right away.
 Here are a few examples of these critical situations:

 - You are concerned about your treatment in the workplace and are questioning whether your termination or layoff was legal.